usabilla/usabilla-u4a-react-native/usabilla-react-native/README.md

 - Drag and drop the `Usabilla.framework` from `ReactNativeUsabilla/Frameworks` and check the `code sign on copy`.

 #### Android
-1. To make sure that the linking happened properly go chec kthat the following modification took place:
+1. To make sure that the linking happened properly, check that the following modifications took place:
 - In `android/app/build.gradle` the line `compile project(':usabilla-react-native')` is added
 - In `android/settings.gradle` the lines `include ':usabilla-react-native'` and `project(':usabilla-react-native').projectDir = new File(rootProject.projectDir, '../node_modules/usabilla-react-native/android')` are added
 - In your `MainApplication.java` the `UsabillaBridgePackage` has been added to the list of packages returned by the method `getPackages()`